ogdl/spec/spec.md

         type ref_id node

 ###Flow syntax
-In addiction to the shared syntax:
+Flow syntax style is a curly braces and comma separated syntax.

-    inline_comment  ::= '//' char_inline* (new_line | EOF)
+    inline_comment  ::= '//' char_inline* (newline | EOF)
     list_start      ::= '{'
     list_end        ::= '}'
     list_sep        ::= ','

 ###Block syntax
-TODO
+Block syntax style is a line-based, space indented syntax.

+**TODO**

 Extensions
 ----------
-Core definitions only contain value, list, link, cyclic reference and type name.
+Core definitions only include value, list, link, cyclic reference and type name.
 Format for other data structures can be extended with these premitives.
 An OGDL implementation should provide implementation specific way for users to define the format of their own types.

-In this specification, format for certain types are specified.
+In this specification, format for common types are specified.
 These types are intended to be mapped to builtin types or types in standard libraries, and format of these types are fixed and cannot be overriden.